Adult nutrition and dietetics

 Referrals

-Please be aware that we are a referral-only service via a GP or other healthcare professionals, e.g. community matron or district nurse.
+Please be aware that we are a referral-only service via a GP or other healthcare professionals, for example, community matron or district nurse.
 Referral information can be found on Leeds Health Pathways website.

 We asked patients during COVID-19 lockdown how we could improve our service.